 Pathologists use the flow cytometry–generated data to assess whether the populations of cells from the patient contain malignant cells.
 Together with histopathology data, this information informs a diagnosis.

-“Flow cytometry is ordered upfront to make a diagnosis,” Dr. Jaye said.
+“Flow cytometry is often ordered upfront to make a diagnosis when a hematologic malignancy is suspected clinically,” Dr. Jaye said.
 Various institutions, including the World Health Organization, have specified criteria for the diagnosis of hematologic malignancies using distinct markers.5 For example, for acute myeloid leukemia, pathologists look for cytoplasmic myeloperoxidase, which points to a myeloid lineage.
-For T-cell lymphomas, they look for the CD3 surface antigen, and for B-cell malignancies, they look for surface CD19 and cytoplasmic CD22 and CD79A.
+For T-cell lymphomas, they look for the CD3 surface antigen, and for B-cell malignancies, they look for surface CD19 and cytoplasmic CD22 and CD79a.

-The other important technique for immunophenotyping a patient’s blood or bone marrow sample is immunohistochemistry, which also uses antibodies to detect specific antigens within a sample to identify and differentiate malignant and nonmalignant cells.
-Immunohistochemistry has the advantage of allowing pathologists to assess the architecture and structure of the tissue, according to Dr. Jaye.
+The other important technique for immunophenotyping a patient’s biopsy or bone marrow sample is immunohistochemistry, which also uses antibodies to detect specific cell-associated antigens and helps to differentiate malignant and nonmalignant cells – and to assess their patterns of differentiation.
+Unlike flow cytometry, immunohistochemistry has the advantage of allowing pathologists to assess the expression of certain markers in the context of tissue architecture and structure, according to Dr. Jaye.

 But the important malignant cells might be few and far between and in the clinical setting, and immunohistochemistry allows labeling of one slide with only a single antibody.
 This means that pathologists need to make qualitative assessments to understand if a certain cell on one slide is the same type of cell that is labeled with a different antibody on another slide.
-“That can be frustrating,” Dr. Jaye noted, “but, with flow cytometry, we can look at multiple antigens on the same cell and the process is automated, removing the chance of human error.”
+“That can be frustrating,” Dr. Jaye noted, “but, with flow cytometry, we can confidently identify the patterns of expression of multiple antigens on the same cell, removing the chance of human error.”